jj5/mini-project/src/JMP001/jj5/README.md

 The symbol font bitmaps are in the `bmp` directory.
 The file name is 'u', followed by the four-digit alt-key code, followed by a friendly name for the symbol.
 If you need to add new fonts, put the details in the `doc/spec.txt` file (using the same format as the other specified symbols) then run `bin/gen.sh`.
 This will generate a bitmap file for you in the `bmp` directory from the `etc/template.bmp` file.
-You need to edit the bitmap file and then run `bin/gen.sh` again.
+You need to edit the bitmap file so that it actually contains the font symbol that you want, and then run `bin/gen.sh` again.
 This second pass of the code-generation script will write a C header file in the `ino/Symbol_Keyboard/gen/` directory based on the bitmap data given in the bitmap file.
 It will also update the `declare.c` and `header.h` files is the same directory.

 The generated `declare.c` file shows you how buttons for each symbol can be declared.
 You can copy these examples into the setup() routine in your Arduino project.
 You need to declare exactly 12 buttons (no more, no less).
-Note that this `declare.c` file is just a helper for you, it won't actually work as-is and isn't meant to be used directly, it's just there so you can copy and paste an button declarations you would like to use.
+Note that this `declare.c` file is just a helper for you, it won't actually work as-is and isn't meant to be used directly, it's just there so you can copy and paste any button declarations you would like to use.

 The generated `header.h` file includes all of the generated font bitmaps.
 As a convenience you can just include this header to include all the symbols that are available in your program.
 However your program will only ever have call to use twelve